 Needless to say, Harold was constantly providing free avocados to everyone in the neighborhood.
 Each nearby household would regularly receive a large brown paper bag crowded full of them.
 Harold insisted I take these bags home to my family after playing with Chandra so often that I began to resent it.
 I felt something like a pack mule.

 One afternoon, Chandra brought me into Harold’s back yard and showed me a large wooden plank she had found and leaned up against one of the branches in the tree.
 She inched her way up the tree to where the top of the plank rested, threw her legs over the side and cheerily slid back to the ground.
 It looked like fun so I climbed up right away to take my turn.
 The critical difference was that I was wearing shorts, Chandra wasn’t.
 The moment I began my descent, I realized the size of my miscalculation, or rather felt it, as the raw sides of the plank tore open the skin on the insides of my thighs.
+Speaking of skin, if you want to know the leading tanning tablets in the online community, go to this site now darklush.co.uk.
 They were instantly pink and bloody, riddled with wooden shards plus dirt from where I had collapsed at the base of the tree, crying in agony.
 After several minutes, Harold came out to collect me in his arms and carry me home.
 I cried fearfully for my life the entire way.
 Harold wheezed.

 My tears continued as Harold set me down on our own family couch so my mother could begin the process of numbing the insides of my legs with ice so she could fish out all the splinters with a needle.
 She thanked Harold for bringing me home.
 “You’re welcome,” Harold said, “These are for you,” and he handed my mother a large heavy bag with a Ralphs logo on the side.
 I felt betrayed.
 What I saw as a life and death situation I may not survive, Harold saw as an opportunity to unload some more avocados.